fenago/ml-bootcamp/Lab_6.md

 Credit
 risk scoring is a binary classification problem, and for cases like that, AUC is one of the best evaluation metrics.
-As you may recall from our discussion in chapter 4, AUC shows how well a model separates positive examples from negative examples.
+As you may recall from our discussion in lab 4, AUC shows how well a model separates positive examples from negative examples.
 It has a nice interpretation: it describes the probability that a randomly chosen positive example ("default") has a higher score than a randomly chosen negative example ("OK").
 This is a relevant metric for the project: we want risky clients to have higher scores than nonrisky ones.
-For more details on AUC, refer to chapter
+For more details on AUC, refer to lab
 4.